mcd500/teep-device/docs/overview_of_teep-device.md

   - Binaries of TA
   - Client Application to execute the TA.

 The features of TEEP-Agent described in the TEEP Architecture draft are realized as a TA (TEEP-Agent-TA, filename: teep-agent-ta) in this TEEP-Device implementation.
-The Client App which starts for the TEEP-Agent-TA is the (TEEP-Broker-App, filename: teep-broker-app).
+The Client App which starts executing the TEEP-Agent-TA is the TEEP-Broker-App (filename: teep-broker-app).

 The features of TEEP-Agent do not have to be implemented as a TA in TEEP Architecture draft, ideally it is recommended the features of TEEP-Agent to be implemented inside TEE-os or underlying privileged mode (SMC in OP-TEE and SM in Keystone) to improve preventing from malicious softwares to stop the feature of the TEEP-Agent.
 The reason for realizing the TEEP-Agent as a TA in the TEEP-Device design is to simplify the implementation only.